zimmertr/TJs-Kubernetes-Service/README.md

 # Instructions

-1) Modify the vars files with values specific to your environment.
+1) Modify the vars files with values specific to your environment and desires.
+Only the `LXC Options` or `qcow2 Options` section needs to be modified, as per your deployment model.
-2) Provision internal DNS A records for the IP Addresses & hostnames you defined for your nodes.
+2) Provision DNS A records for the IP Addresses & Hostnames you defined for your nodes in the `vars.yml` file.
-3) Update the inventory file to reflect your DNS records and LXC/qcow2 deployment strategy.
+3) Modify the inventory file to reflect your chosen DNS records.
+4) Comment|Uncomment the required playbooks in the `site.yml` file.
-3) Deploy environment: `ansible-playbook -e @Vars/vars.yml -i Inventories/inventory.ini site.yml`
+5) Deploy Kubernetes: `ansible-playbook -e @Vars/vars.yml -i Inventories/inventory.ini site.yml`
-4) ???
-5) Profit

 # Tips

-1) If the playbook fails when trying to install openssh-server and throws a weird `yum` error, it's likely your resources don't have network connectivity.
+1) If your LXC instances fail to install `openssh-server` and throw a long `yum` related error, it's likely that they do not have a properly configured network.
+You can troubleshoot this by using the `lxc-attach` command to connect to them from Promxox without SSH.
-2) Delete environment: `ansible-playbook -e @Vars/vars.yml -i Inventories/inventory.ini Playbooks/delete_all_resources.yml`
+2) You can rollback the deployment and all modifications made to your Proxmox server by executing the `delete_all_resources.yml` playbook.
+For example: `ansible-playbook -e @Vars/vars.yml -i Inventories/inventory.ini Playbooks/delete_all_resources.yml`
-3) The `delete_all_resources.yml` is a catch all playbook to delete all possible resources deployed.
-Therefore, many errors are expected to occur.
-It's possible that the playbook will also fail to unload the overlay module if it is currently in use by another kernel module.
+3) The `delete_all_resources.yml` playbook is expected to throw errors, so do not panic.
+It is a catch all solution to delete all containers or virtual machines in one go.
+So, since you will only ever be using one deployment model, it will consistently fail to delete the resources from the other deployment model.
+This will not cause the playbook to fail.
+However, it is possible that the playbook will fail to unload the overlay module if it is currently in use by another kernel module.
+This is unavoidable.

 # TODO

+1) Expand the `deploy_lxc_containers.yml` and `deploy_qcow2_vms.yml` playbooks to have better support for multi-node Proxmox clusters.
-1) Rewrite resource deployment playbooks to have better proxmox cluster support & support vlan tags/ids.
+2) Expand the `deploy_lxc_containers.yml` and `deploy_qcow2_vms.yml` playbooks to have better support for vLAN Tags & IDs.
 2) Fix issues affecting qcow2 deployment including insanely long SSH connectivity duration & privilege escalation prompt.
 3) Fix linked clone volume assignment issue & remove commented out lines.
+4) Rewrite `deploy_lxc_containers` to deploy one instance and clone rather than four separate instances to reduce duration.
+5) Perform security enhancements.
+Like disabling `root` user from SSHing in on LXC container instances.
+6) Consider removing the DNS record provisoning requirement by making references to IP Addresses instead.
+7) Copy `.kube` information to each of the Agents as well as the Proxmox server.
+Somehow copy to local machine for user?

 # Problems

 1) There is a bug in either the `4.15.18` Linux kernel or in the `br_netfilter` module.
-Preventing the LXC strategy from being a viable solution due to pod networking never being able to work. :(
+Preventing the LXC strategy from being a viable solution due to pod networking never being able to work.
+More information can be found here: https://github.com/lxc/lxd/issues/5193#issuecomment-431872713